wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Consul comes with a Sidecar proxy, but also supports the Kubernetes Envoy proxy (from Lyft).
 (QUESTION: This means that migration to Consul can occur gradually?)

+   You can use Helm but consul-k8s CLI is now the recommended way because it validates your environment and gives you much better error messages and helps with a clean installation

 1. To register (inject) Consul as a Sidecar proxy, add this <strong>annotation</strong> in a Helm chart:

    <pre>apiVersion: v1